Misinformation about violence by transgender people: Overall trend

-Conservative figures including Donald Trump Jr. and Ronny Jackson have claimed that transgender people commit disproportionately more violence than other groups, and disinformation around the rate at which transgender people commit violence has spread in conservative media.
-According to PolitiFact, crime and terrorism experts hold that there is no evidence that transgender people are more likely to commit violent crimes than the general population.
-Mia Bloom, a professor at Georgia State University, noted that the group with a disproportionate number of shootings was not transgender people but rather white heterosexual men.
+Conservative figures, including Donald Trump Jr. and Ronny Jackson, have falsely claimed that trans people commit disproportionately more violence than other groups, and disinformation around the rate at which they commit violence has spread in conservative media.

 Numbers vary across study and methodology, depending on factors such as how such crimes are defined, but studies do not show a disproportionate rate of violence among transgender people.
-According to an analysis by the Poynter Institute, transgender people represent 0.1–1.5% of shooters in the US, and make up 0.5–1.6% of the population.
-Experts on gun violence agree that transgender people do not represent a disproportionate threat, with human security professor Laura Dugan calling the threat of transgender shooters "just not a concern".
+According to a 2024 analysis by the Poynter Institute, transgender people represent 0.1–1.5% of shooters in the US, and make up 0.5–1.6% of the population.
+Experts on gun violence agree that transgender people do not represent a disproportionate threat, and there is no evidence to suggest they are more likely to commit violent crimes than the general population.
+According to Ohio State University professor of human security Laura Dugan, the risk of transgender people committing shootings is "just not a concern", and transgender people are underrepresented as mass shooters.
+Dr. Ragy Girgis, a clinical psychology professor and expert in mass murder at Columbia University, said that being transgender is "not a causative factor in mass shootings".
+Mia Bloom, a professor at Georgia State University, noted that the group in the United States committing violence at a disproportionate rate was white, heterosexual men.